They’re faster than a brisk drive in the country.

 When you do something all the time, it’s easy to fall into a habit.
 Whether it’s eating the same breakfast each day, taking the same route to work or studying using the same familiar methods, you might find yourself stuck in a rut.
 And with language learning, this rut can have serious consequences.

 You might not be learning as much as you could, or you may even be getting bored of language learning.
 Luckily, your learning routine can be reinvigorated by trying something new.
+How can you learn a language and keep it fresh?
 Switching tactics can help you see the language in a different light or even reignite your passion for learning.

 FluentU is one innovative and super easy option to rejuvenate your study routine.
-FluentU uses authentic, real-world videos, including music videos, movie trailers, news and more, and converts them into powerful learning tools.
 Each video is captioned, and these captions are annotated, giving you quick, easy access to any word’s definition, example sentences and an associated image.

 Another option that could be surprisingly easy and fun is to try starting a YouTube channel in your target language!
 You can vlog about daily life to give people abroad insight into what life is like where you live.
 Meanwhile, you’ll also get tons of great speaking practice, and you can even pick up a little reading and writing practice in the comments section.